The best of Tom Hanks

-Hollywood leading man Tom Hanks turns 60 on 9 July – to celebrate, we’re looking back at some of his best films through the years.
+Hollywood leading man Tom Hanks is one of the best and today we’re looking back at some of his most memorable films through the years.

 Hanks has been a fixture on the silver screen since his first film – a leading role in 1984’s Splash – was an unexpected box office hit.